 If you’re not ready for doing the website just yet, that’s fine too.
 You can go over to my website, and there is a thing on the homepage that says, “Learn the Truth about Online Business.”
 Click on that and read the whole thing.

 Then at the end, you’ll get a free mini-course.
 Either way, getting started today is really important with that, because the sooner you start, the sooner you’ll be able to make this side income.
-And it’s nice because it’s one of those things that you can do from home.
+And it’s nice because it’s one of those unique side hustles that you can do from home.

 4) Personal Tailor Services